Shop for homeowner's insurance

 Shop for homeowner’s insurance

-- Contact several companies to get quotes in writing.
+Contact several companies to get quotes in writing.
 Compare the cost and coverage amounts.
-See how your premium would change if you increase the deductible.
+See how your premium changes if you increase or decrease the deductible.

 Share your homeowner’s insurance quotes with your loan officer